What percentage of your vehicle's value contributes to the overall well-being of the US economy and why does this information matter to you?

-Seven criteria are considered, including profit margin, labor, and research and development location, among others.
+Seven criteria are considered.
+This criteria includes profit margin, labor, and the location of research and development, among others.

 One of the first things a consumer looks at while car shopping is the price and options label.

 Under the terms of the American Automotive Labeling Act (AALA), cars sold in the USA must include four main pieces of data that are displayed prominently on the vehicle: where the car was assembled, where the engine came from, where the transmission came from, and, most importantly, the percentage of US and Canadian “parts” content in the vehicle.
 This last data point is problematic since it does not separate out US from Canadian parts content.
 In addition, this number can be applied to all the vehicles in this car line, even if it appears that it shouldn’t.
 For example, I’ve found cars made in Japan with a Japanese engine and transmission using the same US/Canadian parts content number as other versions of the same vehicle with a US engine, transmission, and assembly.

 The index uses seven points derived from publicly available data.

 Several years ago, the Center for Automotive Research in Ann Arbor, MI, developed a matrix for calculating the domestic content of vehicles sold in the US.
 We use seven criteria that are based on publicly available data in the Kogod Auto Index.
 These weighted criteria are used to determine how “American” cars sold in the US actually are.
 They include: